AmokSolderer/APC/DOC/PinMame_howto.md

 ### Doing exceptions for the magna save of the Jungle Lord

 Jungle Lord features timed magna saves which means that the magnets are just activated for as long as the magna save buttons are pressed.
-If we let PinMame handle this then the message of the pressed button is forwarded from the APC to PinMame who will calculate an answer and in return send a command to turn on the magna save coil.
+If we let PinMame handle this, then the message of the pressed button is forwarded from the APC to PinMame who will calculate an answer and in return send a command to turn on the magna save coil.
 Even though the reaction times are quite short it still feels a little sluggish sometimes and we want the APC to handle this directly.

 As the whole process is triggered by the magna save button, the SwitchActCommand case is the right place to add our code: